 Malaria: Wisconsin Data

-The first reported case of malaria in a Wisconsin resident was in 2001.
-There have been 282 reported cases of malaria in Wisconsin between 2001 and 2020.
-All of these cases were reported among people who traveled outside of the U.S. to a country with malaria.
+Cases of malaria in Wisconsin residents have been reported each year since 2001.
+There have been 361 reported cases of malaria in Wisconsin between 2001 and 2024, with an average of 15 cases reported each year.
+All of these cases were reported among people who traveled outside of the U.S. to a country with local spread of malaria.

 Malaria is preventable.

-Below are the statewide data for malaria.
-For information on national data, visit the Centers for Disease Control and Prevention's Malaria Surveillance page.
+Following are the statewide data for malaria.
+For information on national data, visit CDC's (Centers for Disease Control and Prevention) Data and Statistics on Malaria in the United States.

 Visit the Department of Health Services Malaria Reporting and Surveillance webpage for reporting requirements for health care professionals.